Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Introduction

+We use performance benchmarking profiles to evaluate various optimization methods and software for power grid applications.
+We will focus on benchmarking metrics such as the overall solution runtime, memory requirements, or iteration count with a particular emphasis on power-grid application within the \matpower{} software framework.
+In pursuing these objectives, we focus on single-objective optimization algorithms that run in serial (i.e., that do not use parallel processing).
 The reason motivating optimization benchmarking in \matpower{} is twofold: to demonstrate the value of a novel algorithm and formulation versus more classical methods, and to evaluate the performance of an optimization algorithm and the related optimization software on networks of increasing complexity and sizes.
-Our key contribution is a detailed performance profile study of the effects of different optimizers for large-scale single-period optimal power flow problems that will assist users in making an informed decision about how and which software should be preferred.
+Our key contribution is a detailed performance profile study of the effects of different optimizers for large-scale single-period and multi-period optimal power flow problems that will assist users in making an informed decision about how and which software should be utilized.